-Generally, the Certificate validity period will be set as follows, however, Sectigo reserves the right to offer validity periods outside of this standard
+Generally, the certificate validity period will be set as follows, however, Sectigo reserves the right to offer validity periods outside of this standard

-- Root CA Certificates MAY have a validity period of up to 25 years - Sub-CA Certificates MAY have a validity period of up to 15 years
+- Root CA certificates may have a validity period of up to 25 years - Sub-CA certificates may have a validity period of up to 15 years

-End entity Certificates MAY have a validity period of up to 3 years.
-Validity periods SHALL be nested such that the validity periods of issued Certificates SHALL be contained within the validity period of the issuing CA.
+End entity qualified certificates may have a validity period of up to 5 years.
+Validity periods are nested such that the validity periods of issued certificates are contained within the validity period of the issuing CA.